Battle of the Little Bighorn: Custer's errors

 By contrast, each Gatling gun had to be hauled by four horses, and soldiers often had to drag the heavy guns by hand over obstacles.
-Each of the heavy, hand-cranked weapons could fire up to 350 rounds a minute, an impressive rate, but they were known to jam frequently.
-During the Black Hills Expedition two years earlier, a Gatling gun had turned over, rolled down a mountain, and shattered to pieces.
+Each of the heavy hand-cranked weapons could fire up to 350 rounds a minute, an impressive rate, but they were known to jam frequently.
+During the Black Hills Expedition two years earlier, a Gatling gun had turned over, rolled down a mountain, and shattered into pieces.
 Lieutenant William Low, commander of the artillery detachment, was said to have almost wept when he learned he had been excluded from the strike force.

 Custer believed that the 7th Cavalry could handle any Indian force and that the addition of the four companies of the 2nd would not alter the outcome.
 When offered the 2nd Cavalry, he reportedly replied that the 7th "could handle anything."
 There is evidence that Custer suspected that he would be outnumbered by the Indians, although he did not know by how much.
-By dividing his forces, Custer could have caused the defeat of the entire column, had it not been for Benteen's and Reno's linking up to make a desperate yet successful stand on the bluff above the southern end of the camp.
+By dividing his forces, Custer could have caused the defeat of the entire column had it not been for Benteen's and Reno's joining forces to make a desperate yet successful stand on the bluff above the southern end of the camp.

 The historian James Donovan believed that Custer's dividing his force into four smaller detachments (including the pack train) can be attributed to his inadequate reconnaissance; he also ignored the warnings of his Crow scouts and Charley Reynolds.
 By the time the battle began, Custer had already divided his forces into three battalions of differing sizes, of which he kept the largest.
 His men were widely scattered and unable to support each other.
 Wanting to prevent any escape by the combined tribes to the south, where they could disperse into different groups, Custer believed that an immediate attack on the south end of the camp was the best course of action.